Stellar Dirac

 momentum is the Dirac constant ħ.
 Taking

-into account the dimensional analysis, in order to determine ħs and ħ’s we
+into account dimensional analysis, in order to determine ħs and ħ’s we

 must multiply ħ by the corresponding coefficients of similarity in mass, size